Sweee2012/Chat-With-PDF/README.md

-# Chat-With-PDF
+# Chat With PDF
 An interactive Streamlit application that allows users to upload PDF documents and engage in a conversational Q&A with the content using Google's Gemini 2.0 flash.
 The app features an intuitive interface with custom styling for an enhanced user experience.

-✨ Features
+#**✨ Features**

-**PDF Upload & Parsing:** Upload any PDF document and extract its textual content seamlessly.
+📍**PDF Upload & Parsing:** Upload any PDF document and extract its textual content seamlessly.

-**Conversational Q&A:** Ask questions related to the uploaded PDF and receive context-aware answers powered by Google's Gemini 1.5 Pro model.
+📍**Conversational Q&A:** Ask questions related to the uploaded PDF and receive context-aware answers powered by Google's Gemini 1.5 Pro model.

-**Custom Styling:** Enjoy a visually appealing interface with custom backgrounds and modern design elements.
+📍**Custom Styling:** Enjoy a visually appealing interface with custom backgrounds and modern design elements.

-**Efficient Text Chunking:** Utilizes recursive character text splitting for optimal processing.
+📍**Efficient Text Chunking:** Utilizes recursive character text splitting for optimal processing.

-**Vector Store Integration:** Employs FAISS for efficient similarity search and retrieval.
+📍**Vector Store Integration:** Employs FAISS for efficient similarity search and retrieval.

 #🚀 Getting Started

-**Prerequisites**
+#**Prerequisites**

 Ensure you have the following installed:

->> Python 3.8 or higher
+📌 Python 3.8 or higher

->> pip package manager
+📌 pip package manager

-**🛠️ Built With**
+#**🛠️ Built With**

->> Streamlit - Web application framework
+⚙️ Streamlit - Web application framework

->> PyPDF2 - PDF text extraction
+⚙️ PyPDF2 - PDF text extraction

->> Langchain - Language model integration
+⚙️ Langchain - Language model integration

->> FAISS - Vector similarity search
+⚙️ FAISS - Vector similarity search

->> HuggingFace Embeddings - Text embeddings
+🤗 HuggingFace Embeddings - Text embeddings

->> Google Generative AI - Conversational AI model
+⚙️ Google Generative AI - Conversational AI model

-**📚 Usage**
+#**📚 Usage**

->> Launch the application using Streamlit.
+🔅 Launch the application using Streamlit.

->> Upload a PDF document via the provided uploader.
+🔅 Upload a PDF document via the provided uploader.

->> Once processed, enter your questions in the input field.
+🔅 Once processed, enter your questions in the input field.

->> Receive answers generated based on the PDF content.
+🔅 Receive answers generated based on the PDF content.